adelriosantiago/adelriosantiago-blog/design-consistency/eng.md

 # The single most important factor while designing: Consistency
 # Consistency: The single most important factor while designing

-•	On this post I would like to explain what I consider to be, the single most important factor while designing.
-But before I start, let me be clear about this: You are not getting advice from a professional, I am not a designer!
+On this post I would like to explain what I consider to be, the single most important factor while designing.
+But before I start, let me be clear about this: You are not getting advice from a professional.
+I am not a designer!
 I really enjoy designing both in 2D (mainly Inkscape and Illustrator among others) and 3D (Rhino, Blender, etc) but I could easily say that I’m really far from being a “qualified” designer.
+You have been warned!

+Consistency is the single most important factor while designing.
+Every time I see a just-graduate Graphic Designer mixing two completely different themes for a website mockup I kinda feel bad.
+I think that consistency -or harmony if you like- is not

+<blockquote>Agreement or harmony of parts or features to one another or a whole:  correspondence;
+specifically: ability to be asserted together without contradiction.
+- Merriam webster</blockquote>

 •	Still, I feel confident enough with my skills to sustain the theory that consistency is –or should be- the single most important factor while making a new drawing, logo, infographic or drawing.
 •	Every time I see a recent Graphic Designer graduate mixing two completely different themes for a website mockup I feel baffled.
 It is not necessarily their fault I must say, I’ve seen lack of consistency even on the works of professional creative agencies around here.
 •